clickstorm/cs_seo/Documentation/Introduction/Index.rst

 ----------------

-Clickstorm SEO enables important on-page features for search engine optimization (SEO) and expands the page settings e.g. with a preview for google search results.
+Clickstorm SEO enables important on-page features for search engine optimization (SEO) and expands the page settings and extbase models e.g. with a preview for google search results.

 .. _features: